Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/java-sdk.md

 ### Configure batching behavior

-To support high performance environments, our SDK send events in batch.
+To support high performance environments, our SDK sends events in batches.
 Every event logged by `logEvent` method is queued in memory.
 Events are flushed in batch in background.
-There are two properties Amplitude can use to customize batching behavior.
+You can customize batch behavior with `setEventUpdloadThreshfold` and `setEventUploadPeriodMillis`.

 ```java
 Amplitude client = Amplitude.getInstance();